RestDB/codehooks-auth/README.md

 npm install codehooks-auth codehooks-js
 ```

 The install script will create a folder in your project `/auth/assets` with the client side assets and JavaScript used by the lock screen.
+In addition, all handlebars templates are provided for optional customization.
+See the [Template Customization](#template-customization) section for more details.

 ```
-auth
+auth/
-└── assets
+└── assets/
+    ├── emailTemplateOTP.hbs
+    ├── emailTemplateOTPText.hbs
+    ├── emailTemplateWelcome.hbs
+    ├── emailTemplateWelcomeText.hbs
+    ├── layout.hbs
+    ├── login.hbs
+    ├── otp.hbs
+    ├── signup.hbs
     ├── favicon.ico
     ├── otp.js
     ├── signin.js